fghaas/froscon2020/markdown/intro.md

   throughout that time, has only ever worked from a single office.

 So I think I might have seen and been aware of some of the rather interesting challenges that come with this.
+But I'd like to state one thing upfront.

 This is **not science**.